Brown recluse spider bites in children and adults

 How are brown recluse spider wounds treated?

-First of all, it is important to determine whether the wound was caused by a brown recluse spider bite and not to miss other possible causes for wounds such as skin infections.
+First of all, it is important to determine whether the wound was caused by a brown recluse spider bite and not overlook other possible causes, such as skin infections.

-The skin surrounding the bite needs to be cleaned properly with water and soap and the child/adult should be monitored.
+The skin surrounding the bite should be cleaned properly with water and soap, and the child/adult should be monitored.

-There aren’t any other specific treatments or preventative management required.
+There are no other specific treatments or preventive measures required.

-If the child/adult are not vaccinated for tetanus, then they need to receive a tetanus vaccine as explained in the post here.
+If the child/adult is not vaccinated for tetanus, they should receive a tetanus vaccine, as explained in the post here.

 A couple more important thoughts:

 Are antibiotics required?
-Similarly to other bites, bites caused by the brown recluse spider are not infectious and usually do not wind up developing into bacteria infections.
+Similar to other bites, bites caused by the brown recluse spider are not infectious and usually do not develop into bacterial infections.
 Therefore, antibiotics are not needed.
-On the other hand, it is often quite difficult to distinguish between a bite and an infection and therefore many patients do end up receiving antibiotics.
+However, it can often be difficult to distinguish between a bite and an infection, so many patients end up receiving antibiotics.

 Are steroids required?
-I tend to prescribe patients with a topical steroid.
-Systemic steroids are reserved for more complex cases including allergic reactions.
+I tend to prescribe topical steroids for patients.
+Systemic steroids are reserved for more complex cases, including allergic reactions.

 In summary, these bites are unpleasant, to say the least.
-They are often difficult to identify but the good news is that most of the time patients manage without any complications or the need for any specific treatment.
+They are often difficult to identify, but the good news is that, most of the time, patients recover without complications or the need for specific treatment.

 For comments and questions, please register